codesharedot/pundi-x-price-gnome-ticket/README.md

-# zilliqa price gnome ticket
+# pundi-x price gnome ticket

-Gnome 3 desktop ticker for zilliqa price with Python and argos.
-Rename to zilliqa.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for pundi-x price with Python and argos.
+Rename to pundi-x.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org